QuantEcon/python_lecture_sandpit/source/rst/rosen_schooling_model.rst

 Both panels in the above figure show that raising k lowers the effect of a positive demand shock on entry into the engineering profession

-Increasing the number of periods of schooling that is required lowers the number of new students in response to a demand shock, as new students will benefit less from the impact of that shock on wages
+Increasing the number of periods of schooling lowers the number of new students in response to a demand shock

+This occurs because  with longer required schooling, new students ultimately benefit less from the impact of that shock on wages